 Almost a quarter of the electorate will be 65 years old or older in 2020, and an estimated 14.3 million citizens with disabilities reported voting in November 2018.
-The National Congress of American Indians found that the turnout rate for Native Americans and Alaska Native registered voters is between 5 to 14 percent lower than turnout rates of other racial and ethnic groups.
-There are nearly 26,000,000 individuals in the United States with limited English proficiency.
-These communities represent a large part of the electorate, but their voting needs are often overlooked and misunderstood.
+These communities represent a large part of the electorate, but their needs related to voting are often overlooked and misunderstood.

-Despite federal laws requiring fully accessible voting places, barriers for people with disabilities and older adults still exist.
+Despite federal laws requiring fully accessible voting places, barriers for people with disabilities and older adults still exist, suppressing their right to vote.
 A study by the Government Accountability Office found that combined deficiencies in architectural and voting booth access resulted in only 17 percent of polling places being fully accessible in 2016.
-Many older Americans are unable to secure transportation to the polls, and because many require physical assistance, it can be challenging for them to stand in long lines and cast their ballot.
-In 2017, the Native American Voting Rights Coalition found that the distance needed to travel to polling locations and drop off boxes for absentee ballots greatly affected the ability of Native Americans to cast ballots.
+Many older Americans have difficulties with mobility, are unable to secure transportation to the polls and have found polling places inaccessible.
+Of the 36 million Americans who are 65 years and older, 18 million need some form of assistance with daily activities.
+Because many older Americans require physical assistance, it can be challenging for them to make it to the polls and to cast their ballot, and potential lines at the polling place can add more obstacles.

-A number of strong voting rights bills have been introduced in Congress, but the barriers confronting these communities when casting a ballot are broad and they face specific challenges that are often overlooked.
-A strong legislative focus on the voting needs of older adults, the disability community, Native Americans, Alaska Natives, and individuals with limited English proficiency is necessary to ensure they can exercise their right to vote.
+A number of strong voting rights bills have been introduced in Congress, but the barriers confronting the aging and disability communities when casting a ballot are broad and they face specific challenges that are often overlooked.
+A strong legislative focus on the voting needs of older adults and the disability community is necessary to ensure their needs are addressed and they can exercise their right to vote.